Some people consider an intentional/co-housing neighborhood a return to the best of small-town America.

 Our community is developing into an old-fashioned neighborhood, created with strong values, and a little ingenuity.
 It brings together the value of private homes with the benefits of safety, community support, and more sustainable living.
 This means:

-- Green buildings, common resources, and strong connections with neighbors.
+- Greener buildings, common resources, and strong connections with neighbors.

 - Affordable housing options that are flexible, and able to change to meet individual needs to the extent that is reasonably possible.

-- Opportunities for people of all ages and backgrounds, with and without disabilities, to live, work, and socialize together.
+- Opportunities for people of all ages, backgrounds and abilities to live, work, and socialize together.

 - Nurturing one another's interests and abilities, and supporting individual interests and choices.